 - Analyse your data and your results, automate your processes wherever possible, and begin the cycle again.

-Hopefully, now you have a blueprint that will help you automate and optimize the process of driving traffic to your web site and get better results online.
+Hopefully, this article has given you a blueprint that will help you automate and optimize the process of driving visitors to your WordPress web site and get better results online.